-The branching of rock cotoneaster is stiff and dense, giving the plant, overall, a rather bristly look.
+The branching of rock cotoneaster is stiff and dense, giving the plant a rather bristly look.
 Stems shoot off the branches in what is often referred to as a "herringbone pattern," a term also used in hardscaping.
 The bristly look is significantly softened once the red berries appear, as your attention will be drawn to their fleshy orbs.
 But for a privacy hedge, go with one of the taller types of cotoneaster, such as C. lucidus.

 Beautyberry is such a fast growing bush that many recommend pruning it down to within a foot or so of the ground in early spring.
 The resulting new growth, laden with berries by autumn, is sufficiently large to make for a compelling display.

 Loropetalum's use is not restricted to the American Southeast, but that region may well be considered its "capital" in the New World, where it is evergreen and an immensely popular plant.

-Arborvitae is one example of an evergreen.
-There are many kinds of arborvitae used in hedges (including the relatively small 'North Pole'), and they do not all exhibit the same rate of growth.
+There are many kinds of evergeen arborvitae that are used in hedges (including the relatively small North Pole), and they do not all exhibit the same rate of growth.
 Therefore, not all arborvitaes are equally suited for use in privacy hedges.
-A good choice for privacy hedges is 'Green Giant,' a fast grower.
-But 'Green Giant' is just that, reaching 50-60 feet tall (with a spread of 12-20 feet).
-If you want a bush that is more compact and do not mind waiting a bit longer, 'Emerald Green' arborvitae is a better option.
-The latter usually reaches just 12-14 feet tall, with a spread of 3-4 feet.
+A good choice for privacy hedges is Green Giant, a fast grower.
+But Green Giant is just that, reaching 50 to 60 feet tall (with a spread of 12 to 20 feet).
+If you want a bush that is more compact and do not mind waiting a bit longer, Emerald Green arborvitae is a better option.
+The latter usually reaches just 12 to 14 feet tall, with a spread of 3 to 4 feet.
 Its foliage comes in flat sprays and, if you look closely, the needles appear covered in scales.

 This is not the poisonous plant that famously killed the Greek philosopher, Socrates.
 Moreover, whether you think of hemlock as a tree or shrub may well depend on where you live.
 If you dwell in a rural area of North America, you probably know hemlock as a towering tree.
 But some of the finest privacy hedges in suburbia are composed of scaled-down hemlocks.

 As widely despised as an invasive shrub as burning bush is, some have more of a bone to pick with barberry.
 Barberry spreads like wildfire in the forests of the Northeastern U.S., forming large stands in some areas.
-And try walking through a stand of these barbed bushes when you are out hiking -- it is not a pleasant experience.
+And try walking through a stand of these barbed bushes when you are out hiking—it is not a pleasant experience.
 This bush also lacks the beauty of burning bush.